gao-hongnan/omniverse/README.md

 Furthermore, we add a `release-docker` workflow to build and publish a Docker image to Docker Hub.
 The workflow is triggered when a new release is published to PyPI.
-I followed
+This approach is inspired by
 [langchain's workflow](https://github.com/langchain-ai/langchain/blob/master/.github/workflows/langchain_release.yml)
-on how to publish a Docker image to Docker Hub via GitHub Actions.
-The rationale is ..?
+for publishing a Docker image via GitHub Actions.
+The rationale behind incorporating a Docker release alongside the PyPI release is to ensure the package `omniverse` is able to be imported and used across different platforms.

 ### Example Workflow